marcusoftnet/marcusoftnet.github.io/_posts/2026-04-21-four-ai-trends-obstructing-flow.md

 Right now, reusing VERY old diagram here, AI is making a HUGE difference in one or more (all?) parts of the things that typically are not the bottleneck slowing production down.

+But, as my crude diagram shows, the AI speed-up is not really helping much on the total lead time.

 ## Typing is not the constraint in product development

 Typing has never been the constraint.
 Let's use [Liz Keogh's](https://lizkeogh.com/) old thinking experiment to illustrate this: